gitti1/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk panelplot](figure/panelplot.png)

 Some observations:
-- activity rises earlier on weekdays, around interval 60
+- Activity rises earlier on weekdays, starting around interval 60.
-- both on weekdays and weekends there is some sharp rise of activity around interval 100,
+- Both on weekdays and weekends there is some sharp rise of activity around interval 100.
-- while on weekdays there are lower activity peaks at later intervals.
+- While on weekdays there are lower activity peaks at later intervals.